codefoxes/angular2-hackathon-starter/README.md

 * `ionic serve` to start ionic server
 * `ionic platform add android` to prepare android build
 * `ionic build android` to build android app
+* `phonegap serve` to serve to Phonegap Developer App

 ## Watch files
 * `npm run watch` to build your client app and start a web server